redhat-developer-demos/openshift-pipelines-workshop/README.md

 The engine for this is OpenShift Pipelines.
 OpenShift Pipelines relies on Tekton, the container-based build component of Knative, and runs in pods.
 Because each step runs in it's own pod, the benefits include scaling and the ability to run steps in parallel.

-This example will feature code written in Go.
-A simple RESTful service, Quote Of The Day, will return a random quote via an HTTP Get request.
+This example will give you the choice of using code written in Go or C#.
+A simple RESTful service, Quote Of The Day, will return quotes via an HTTP GET request.

 Example:
 ![tkn resource ls results](images/curl-example.png)

+Note: While the screen captures in this document are based on PowerShell, rest assured that everything here works equally well in a bash shell.

 ## Prerequisites
 The following is a list of the environments and/or tools are necessary to perform this workshop.
 Details about each follow this list.